-They then gave this star two names having a very natural relation to the helps they borrowed therefrom.
-It warned them of the danger; whereupon they called it Thaaut or Tayaut, the dog; they called it also the barker, the monitor, in Egyptian, Anubis; in Phenician, Hannobeach; which, by-the-by, shows the analogy there was between these two languages, notwithstanding the diversity of many words, though chiefly in the pronunciation, which made them appear quite different.
-The connection of this star and the rising of the river, caused the people to call it commonly the Nile-star, or barely the Nile.
-In Egyptian and in Hebrew, Sihor; in Greek, Seirios; in Latin, Sirius.
-The Egyptians gave it besides, but in latter times, the name of Sothis or Thotes, which is the same with his other name, Thot, the dog, with a different pronunciation.
+They then gave this star two names having a very natural relation the helps they borrowed therefrom.
+It warned them of the danger whereupon they called it Thaaut or Thayaut, the dog; they called also the barker, the monitor, in Egyptian, Anubis; in Phenician, Hawobeck; which, by the-by, shows the analogy there was betwee these two languages, notwithstanding the diversity of many word though chiefly in the pronounciation, which made them appear qui different.
+The connection of this star and the rising of the rive caused the people to call it commonly the Nile-star, or barely the Nile.
+In Egyptian and in Hebrew, Sihor; in Greek, Seirior in Latin, Sirius.
+The Egyptians gave it besides, but in latter time the name of Sothis or Thotes, which is the same with his other nam Thot, the dog, with a different pronunciation.

-The inhabitants, retiring into their towns on the warning of the northern wind and the dog-star, remained idle for two months or more, till the waters were perfectly drained.
-Therefore, the prudence of the Egyptians, before the overflowing, chiefly consisted in observing the termination of the vernal winds, the return of the northerly which began with the summer, and at last the rising of the dog-star, which circumstance was to them the most remarkable point of the heavens.
+The inhabitants, retiring into their towns on the warning of the northern wind and the dog-star, remained idle for two months or more till the waters were perfectly drained.
+Therefore the prudence of the Egyptians, before the overflowing, chiefly consisted in observing the termination of the vernal winds, the return of the northerly which be gan with the summer, and at last the raining of the dog-star, which circumstance was to them the most remarkable point of the heavens.

-During their inaction, after the rising of the river beyond its banks, their attention was directed to the observance of the return of the southerly winds, more moderate than those of the spring, and which facilitated the flowing of the river towards the Mediterranean, by the conformity of their blowing with its direction, which is from south to north;[•] and also to measuring the depth of the river, in order to regulate their husbandry according to the quantity of mud, which was always proportioned to the degree of the increase.
+During their inaction, after the rising of the river beyond its banktheir attention was directed to the observance of the return of the south erly winds, more moderate than those of the spring, and which facilite ted the flowing of the river towards the Mediterranean, by the cor formity of their blowing with its direction, which is from south t north; also to measuring the depth of the river, in order to regulat their husbandry according to the quantity of mud, which was alway proportioned to the degree of the increase.

-I will here remark, that the Anubis or Dog-Star, so useful to the ancient Egyptians, is the Blazing-Star of masonry; and, although the craft are ignorant of its origin as a masonic symbol, they are actually taught the moral drawn from its original emblematical use.
+.I will here remark, that the Anubis or Dog-Star, so useful to the ancient Egyptians, is the Blazing-Star of mesoury; and, although the craft are ignorant of its origin as a masonic symbol, they are actually taught the moral drawn from its original emblematical use.